phitazero/phicalc/README.md

 | L         | Toggle bit count and log2 view                         |
 | X         | Exit                                                   |

+### Colors
+The color scheme be edited in `colors.h`.
+Each color is an ANSI color code.

 ## Examples
+All of the following examples use the default color scheme.
 Default state:
 ![[DWORD DEC S ----]  0000000000](images/example1.png)